-Urvashi Aneja is Associate Fellow with the Asia Programme, providing regular insights on themes related to technology and society, and South-South cooperation.
+Urvashi Aneja is Associate Fellow with the Asia-Pacific Programme, providing regular insights on themes related to technology and society, and South-South cooperation.

 She is founding director of Tandem Research; associate professor at the Jindal School of International Affairs; and visiting fellow at the Observer Research Foundation.

 Urvashi is also on the T-20 task forces for digital economy and gender equity and is co-chair of the Scientific Committee of the Encyclopaedia for Humanitarian Action, at the University of Geneva.